Skip to content

 Should I take a vitamin supplement?

 For most healthy individuals eating a varied diet, supplements are not necessary.
 The body absorbs and utilizes vitamins more effectively from whole foods.
-Supplements should only be used to correct a diagnosed deficiency under the guidance of a doctor.
+Supplements should only be used to correct a diagnosed deficiency under the guidance of a healthcare provider.
+Focus on getting your nutrients from whole foods first.

 What is a “Daily Value” (% DV)?